elisabettaroviera/MLDL-Project/README.md

 During the course of the project many experiments have been performed.
 To take a look to all the source code relative to those experiments please surf the different branches of [this repository](https://github.com/elisabettaroviera/MLDL-Project).

 ---

+## Final Results
+Finally, after collecting all the data, we made our findings available in the [final report](Semantic%20Segmentation%20-%20A%20Comparative%20Study%20on%20DeepLabV2,%20BiSeNet,%20PIDNet.pdf).
+---

 ## References